Hamid-Hussein/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l:show the owner and group for the current directory R ls -l:show the owner and group for the current directory ls -a:show the directory files even hodden ones
+ls -l:show the owner and group for the current directory R ls -l:show the owner and group for the current directory ls -a:show the directory files even hodden ones ls -la: mkdir filename:to create a directory R mkdir filename:to create a directory